developmentseed/jekyll-hook/readme.md

 - `gh_server` The GitHub server from which to pull code
 - `branch` The branch to watch for changes
-- `temp_directory` A directory to store code and site files
+- `temp` A directory to store code and site files
+- `scripts`
+    - `build` A script to run to build the site
-- `site_directory` A directory to publish the site
+    - `publish` A script to run to publish the site
 - `email` Optional.
 Settings for sending email alerts
     - `user` Sending email account's user name (e.g. `example@gmail.com`)
     - `password` Sending email account's password